hivdb/chiro-cms/resources/spike-structures.md

 ## [Figure 9](#fig9).
 Regeneron ACE2-competing mAbs.

-REGN19033 and REGN10987 are ACE2-competing monoclonal antibodies (mAbs) that bind to non-overlapping epitopes.
+REGN19033 and REGN10987 are ACE2-competing mAbs that bind to non-overlapping epitopes.

 </div>